 Architect Nancy Copley has created this diamond-shaped, glass house in the middle of the forest of Accord, New York.
 Exterior is clad with stone, wood and huge glass walls, making it blend into the wilderness.

 However, the interior of this house in the forest is lined completely in wood with modern day amenities.
 This house is perfect for enjoying a few days away from urban cities and relax your body and soul within the natural environment.

 # Chipicas Town Houses

 Created by Alejandro Sanchez Garcia Arquitectos, Chipicas Town Houses are built inside a private garden in downtown Valle de Bravo.
-These are four houses with vertical design and each three-story house boasts a roof garden and floor to ceiling windows to form interaction with environment.
+These are four houses with a vertical design and each three-story house boasts a roof garden and floor to ceiling windows to form interaction with the environment.

 Two sides of the facade are lined with a skin made of wooden lattice, which provides a sense of privacy to the houses.

 # Planchonella House